 Before I could ask her what she meant, she was gone.
 But she bought two of my novels on the way out, so I’ll assume it wasn’t meant to be too bad.

-Northshire is also the only bookstore that I have visited that has a special case for the pens that authors use to sign books.
+Northshire is also the only bookstore I have visited with a special case for the pens authors use to sign books.
 I like it.
-Made me feel very important despite my actual import.
+Made me feel very important despite my actual importance.